wamorkart/Tektronix_DPO7254Control/README.md

  ### Output Raw files
  The Raw data files generated are binary waveforms file in the format ".wfm".
 They can be recalled from the scope to be displayed.
- The files are saved locally in a shared directory connected to the otsdaq:
+ The files are saved locally in a shared directory connected to the ftbf-daq-08:
  /Tektronix

 [otsdaq@ftbf-daq-08 Tektronix]